NBA Rumors: Timberwolves Could Trade Gorgui Dieng And 2020 1st-Round Pick For Dennis Schroder

-The Minnesota Timberwolves are one of the NBA teams who are expected to be active on the trade market before the 2020 February NBA trade deadline.
-Andrew Wiggins may be finally starting to live up to expectations from a No. 1 overall pick but in order to make a huge noise in the Western Conference in the 2019-20 NBA season, the Timberwolves obviously still need to make upgrades on their roster.
-According to Nick Crain of Forbes, among the NBA players that the Timberwolves could target on the trade market is Dennis Schroder of the Oklahoma City Thunder.
+The Minnesota Timberwolves are one of the NBA teams who are expected to be active on the trade market before the February trade deadline.
+Andrew Wiggins may be starting to finally live up to expectations from a No. 1 overall pick, but in order to make a huge noise in the Western Conference this season, the Timberwolves obviously still need to make upgrades to their roster.
+According to Nick Crain, of Forbes, among the NBA players that the Timberwolves could target on the trade market is Dennis Schroder of the Oklahoma City Thunder.

-In the proposed trade deal by Forbes, the Timberwolves would be sending a trade package including Gorgui Dieng and a 2020 first-round pick to the Thunder in exchange for Schroder.
+In the proposed trade deal discussed by Forbes, the Timberwolves would be sending a trade package including Gorgui Dieng and a 2020 first-round pick to the Thunder in exchange for Schroder.
 The deal works on ESPN‘s NBA Trade Machine.
-If the trade becomes a reality, Crain believes that it would help both the Timberwolves and the Thunder in filling up the needs to improve on their roster.
+If the trade were to become a reality, Crain believes that it would help both the Timberwolves and the Thunder in filling the needs to improve their rosters.

 “In most situations, Dennis Schroder probably wouldn’t return a first round pick to the Thunder.
 However, taking on a bad contract in Gorgui Dieng would warrant getting a first round pick in return.
 This would be a win-win for Minnesota who would get Dieng off their books and also get a much needed scoring guard for a playoff push of their own.
 Oklahoma City would receive a large, expiring contract to flip next season along with yet another first round pick.”